panicmechanic/ZMD/Readme.md

 #Remaining major TODO (in rough order):

+- Make inventory a list in the fighter class.
+- Make monsters drop items in inventory based on a roll from inventory
 - Fix pathfinding
 - Noise effect/Color variation in tiles; first time map is created they should be set
 - Shift-run (if next.x,y is not_blocked() and no fighter is in fov, take next step)